lyuyixin/geometry-hedral/README.md

 On Unix or MacOS: source virtualenv/bin/activate\
 On Windows: .\virtualenv\Scripts\activate

-3. Once your virtual environment is activated, you can install Flask-RESTful using pip:\
+3. Once your virtual environment is activated, you can install Flask-RESTful:\
 pip install flask-restful